manorrock/assistant/ROADMAP.md

 - [x] Refactor to get rid of old com.manorrock.assistant.core package
 - [x] Refactor desktop application to use the CoreAssistant directly
 - [x] Add --no-prefix option that disables showing the "You/Assistant:" prefixes
-- [ ] Refactor VSCode extension to use persistent CLI process using -i --no-prefix
+- [x] Refactor VSCode extension to use persistent CLI process using -i --no-prefix
+- [x] Register all tools similar to old CLI implementation but disable all of them by default
+- [ ] Refactor all CLI handling to go through the new CoreAssistant

+# Next+1 release

+- [ ] Add --no-banner to CLI
+- [ ] Refactor NetBeans plugin to use the CoreAssistant directly
+- [ ] Refactor Eclipse plugin to use the CoreAssistant directly
+- [ ] Refactor IntelliJ plugin to use the CoreAssistant directly
+- [ ] Rework VSCode extension UI to make title not fixed, but rather part of the response area
+- [ ] Refactor to move VSCode extension into `vscode/extension` directory
+- [ ] Add VSCode CLI to `vscode/cli` directory
+- [ ] Remove old CLI implementation

 # Backlog